Skip to main content

 • Away from a fixed base, such as maintenance workers, engineers, field workers, sales reps and housing inspectors

-To support organisations in keeping their staff safe – and increase awareness and confidence among employees – VIRSEC have developed a fully online course called Lone Worker Awareness – Dealing with Conflict.
-The training course addresses the potential dangers of working alone, as well as practical steps to take to mitigate and control associated risks.
-It covers topics such as:
+To support organisations in keeping their staff safe and increase awareness and confidence among employees, VIRSEC have developed a fully online course called Lone Worker Awareness – Dealing with Conflict.
+The training course addresses the potential dangers of working alone as well as practical steps that can be taken to mitigate and control associated risks.
+In the course, you can find topics covering areas such as:

 • The Threat Pyramid